amilovanoff/CURTAIL_sgp/architecture/README.md

 # Folder description
-This folder contains the files that contain the variables of the simulations, the ones that describe the model architecture and the all the ones essential for the simulations.
+This folder contains the files that contain the variables of the simulations, the ones that describe the model architecture and all the ones essential for the simulations.

 # Files description